Shaeroden/AskTerminal/README.md

 1. Asking for an Integer

-int askTerminalForInt(Stream &terminal, const String &prompt, int minValue, int maxValue, int exitValue, const String &exitKeyword);
-terminal – The stream to use (Serial or another Stream object). prompt – The message to display. minValue / maxValue – The valid input range. exitValue – The value to return if the exit keyword is entered. exitKeyword – A string that allows the user to exit.
+int askTerminalForInt(Stream &terminal, const String &prompt, int minValue, int maxValue, int exitValue, const String &exitKeyword);\n terminal – The stream to use (Serial or another Stream object).\n prompt – The message to display.\n minValue / maxValue – The valid input range.\n exitValue – The value to return if the exit keyword is entered.\n exitKeyword – A string that allows the user to exit.\n

 2. Asking for a String with Constraints